 Mistakes to avoid when transferring a balance from someone else’s card

-Whether it is your own debt or your partner’s, balance transfer credit cards can be a convenient way to save money on interests and pay down the balance faster but there are also some risks involved.
-Being aware of the following mistakes will help you make an informed decision about balance transfers for your and your partner when you want to consolidate credit card debt.
+Whether it is your own debt or your partner’s, balance transfer credit cards can be a convenient way to save money on interest and pay down the balance faster, but there are also some risks involved.
+Being aware of the following mistakes will help you make an informed decision about balance transfers for you and your partner when you want to consolidate credit card debt.

 - Applying for a card that doesn’t allow balance transfers from someone else’s account.
 Not all credit cards let you transfer another person’s credit card debt to a new card in your name.
 Make sure you check these details before you apply to avoid a declined application.